merretbuurman/pygeoapi/README.md

 Please add these steps when installing pygeoapi for the AquaInfra case, as they are needed to run the `get_species_data` process!

-* Please install `geojson` in the virtual environment that runs the service (most likely running `cd /home/.../pygeoapi/pygeoapi;
- . ../bin/activate; pip install geojson` will do the job).
+* Please install the python module `geojson` in the virtual environment that runs the service (most likely running `cd /home/.../pygeoapi/pygeoapi && . ../bin/activate && pip install geojson` will do the job).
 * Please create a directory for the input data, e.g. `/home/.../work/pygeo/data`
 * Into that directory, add a directory `basin_481051` and into that, put the input vector file `basin_481051.gpkg`.
 The same for any other river basin you want to support (`481051` being the drainage basin id).
 * Then, tell pygeoapi where to find the data, by executing: `export PYGEOAPI_DATA_DIR='/home/.../work/pygeo/data'`.
+* Please install the R library `rgbif`.

 (Merret, 2023-10-18)